top of page

 A gentle next step

 If you are curious but unsure, you might begin by trying the short somatic meditation practice above for a few days and notice how your system responds.
+You can also get instant access to my free 5-step Micro Pause workshop and guide here, to help you reconnect with your lifeforce.

 When you are ready to go deeper, the 6 week Somatic Journey into Meditation offers a live, guided way to explore this work with others who are also learning to listen more closely to their bodies and inner life.